HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

       func1:   LDI  ARG0, 500
                LDI  ARG1, 300
                LDIL R1,   L%func2
-               BE.L RL,   R%func2 ( SR4, R1 )   ---------->   func2:  ADD RET0, ACRG0, ARG1
+               BE   RL,   R%func2 ( SR4, R1 )   ---------->   func2:  ADD RET0, ACRG0, ARG1
                ...                              <---------            BV RL

                BV RL
 ```

 The function address is loaded by loading the left-hand portion with LDIL instruction and performing a BE instruction, adding the right-hand portion of the function address to R1.
 The segment used is SR4 which by definition tracks the code segment.
 Note that the function address is a segment relative address.
 The **BE** instruction uses a segment relative offset stored in R1.
 This address is however only know when the module is placed in the code segment at its address.
-A linker is expected to
-"patch" the LDIL / BE instruction sequence with the final address of the function.
+A linker is expected to "patch" the LDIL / BE instruction sequence with the final address of the function.
 Since the **BV** return instruction always works segment relative, no fix is required here.

-// ??? **note** what if we would use the BR instruction ?
-We would need: LDIL / LDO to create the relative value and BR to jump.
-That is three instructions...

 ### Module data access

+The DP
-The TP register points to the current module global data area.
+ register points to the current module global data area.
 Data items can be accessed with a LD and ST instruction.
 However, with indexed addressing mode a fairly small data area is directly reachable.
 A large global data area is typically addressed by forming the address with a two instruction sequence.
-The following example shows how to load a data word at TP relative offset "data_ofs" into R5.
+The following example shows how to load a data word at DP
+ relative offset "data_ofs" into R5, both short and long versions.

 ```
-   ADDIL L%data_ofs( TP )
-   LDW   R5, R%data_ofs( TP )
+   LDW   R5, data_ofs( DP )
 ```

 Instructions that offer the operand mode encoding use the indexed mode in a similar way.
-The ADDIL instruction is used to add the left-hand portion of the offset to TP, storing it in R1.
+The ADDIL instruction is used to add the left-hand portion of the offset to DP, storing it in R1.
 The ADD instruction adds the right-hand offset to R1, forming the address of the operand.

 ```
-   ADDIL L%data_ofs( TP )
+   ADDIL L%data_ofs( DP )
    ADD   R5, R%data_ofs( R1 )
 ```
 In addition, there is there is the register indexed mode, which works with two registers to form the address.
-The base register could be referring to the global data area, TP, and the offset register to the data item.
+The base register could be referring to the global data area, DP and the offset register to the data item.
 This way, the entire address range is reachable too.

 ```
    LDIL  R4, L%data_ofs
    LDO   R4, R%data_ofs
-   ADD   R5, R4( TP )
+   ADD   R5, R4( DP )
 ```

 ### Module Literal access